 - Medical examinations.

-- Standard hospital wards (semi-private and private rooms ONLY if medically required).
+- Standard hospital wards (semi-private and private rooms ONLY if medically required, which is rare).

 - Eye examinations for seniors (aged 65 and up) and children aged 18 and under.

 - Oral and maxillofacial surgery.

 - Transportation from one medical facility to another.